-Sections of rivers rated class I-II, where limited maneuvering in current is required to avoid obstacles.
+Moving water on rivers including class II-III sections.
 A rapid class includes rapids at the lower and upper ends of the difficulty range, designated "-" and "+" respectively.

 Ideally, this course should include a brief approach to the venue, carrying the deflated packraft.